CalebEverett/arloader/README.md

  tests/fixtures/5.png            nWChdcmmIBLYHAjD90IuRVEsd3D3-WzUaknskK9f790  Pending           0
 Updated 5 statuses.
 ```
-9. If you want to get the the transaction ids for all your uploads, the status objects are written to json files in `log_dir` or you can get json output by passing `json` to the `output flag`.
+9. If you want to get the transaction ids for all your uploads, the status objects are written to json files in `log_dir` or you can get json output by passing `json` to the `output flag`.

 ```
 cargo run list-status "tests/fixtures/[1-5]*.png" --log-dir target/tmp/ --output json